-The complexity and magnitude of RMOP computations has been studied using photoionization data for a large number of bound levels of the three Fe ions described in RMOP2.
-Since AI plasma broadening must be carried at each temperature-density pair, the resulting cross sections constitute a huge amount of data required for opacities calculations in HED plasma sources.
+The complexity and magnitude of RMOP computations have been studied using photoionization data for a large number of bound levels of the three Fe ions described in RMOP2 [31-35].
+Since AI plasma broadening must be carried out at each temperature-density pair, the resulting cross sections constitute a huge amount of data required for opacity calculations in HED plasma sources.
 In this section we discuss a small sample of results for those Fe ions to illustrate some physical features.

 4.1.
-Fe XVII : Temperature-Density dependence
+Fe xvii : temperature-density dependence